Energy management

 • Replacement boiler plant and water heaters.

-• Energy efficient IT monitors with stand-by mode.
+• Energy efficient IT equipment including monitors with stand-by mode.

 • Lift destination control software.

-• Print devices, vending machines and other equipment utilising sleep mode during low demand periods.
+• Print, vending and other devices utilising sleep mode during low demand periods.

-In FY24, 100% of EY UK’s energy consumption was backed by renewables certification.
-This was achieved through a combination of Renewable Energy Guarantees of Origin (REGO) certificates received via our UK Virtual Power Purchase Agreement (PPA), renewable energy supplied by our landlords and our continued purchase of renewable biogas.
+In FY25, 100% of Ernst & Young LLP (EY UK) energy consumption was backed by renewables certification.
+This was achieved through a combination of Renewable Energy Guarantees of Origin (REGO) certificates received via our UK Virtual Power Purchase Agreement (VPPA), renewable energy supplied by our landlords and our continued purchase of renewable biogas.

-Our PPA is also helping to decarbonise the UK energy sector, by adding more renewable electricity into the national grid than we consume.
+Our VPPA is also helping to decarbonise the UK energy sector, by adding more renewable electricity into the national grid than we consume.